dokku/dokku/docs/application-deployment.md

 ## Dokku/Docker Container Management Compatibility

-Dokku is, at it's core, a docker container manager.
+Dokku is, at its core, a docker container manager.
 Thus, it does not necessarily play well with other out-of-band processes interacting with the docker daemon.
 One thing to note as in [issue #1220](https://github.com/progrium/dokku/issues/1220), dokku executes a cleanup function prior to every deployment.
 This function removes all exited containers and all 'unattached' images.

 ## Default vhost